 Initially, infection starts with symptoms of viral infections which can suppress the immune system, causing food allergies, chemical sensitivities, low energy, a sudden drop in blood pressure, sleep disturbance, leaky gut, IBS, poor detoxification of chemicals and nutritional deficiencies.
 This can then progress into Post Viral Syndrome.

 Common viruses that cause persistent or latent viral infections are: Hepatitis B, Herpes Virus Simplex, Herpes Zoster, Cytomegavirus, Epstein-Barr virus (Glandular fever), Papovaviruses (that cause warts) and arboviruses causing Ross River fever.
 A virus can express itself differently in different hosts.
 The Ebstein-Barr virus for instance has been associated with a chronic fatigue syndrome characterised by fatigue, headache and parasthesia.

 Persistent viral infections may be the cause of neurological conditions such as Multiple Sclerosis, Parkinson’s, Dementia, Crohn’s disease, Rheumatoid Arthritis, SLE and many more.
 It is worthwhile to see a holistic practitioner and resolve viral infections early on.

-The Metatron NLS and the Specialised Screening Tool available in our Clinic is an excellent and instant tool for identification of any specific viral, bacterial or fungal infection.
+The Health Analytical Tool and the Specialised Screening Tool available in our Clinic is an excellent and instant tools for identification of any specific viral, bacterial or fungal infection.
 Depending on the symptoms and whether this is a viral infection or post viral fatigue syndrome, appropriate supplements are dispensed.

 Patients usually recover within weeks of the treatment.
 Christine, 25, had post-viral syndrome for 6 months.
 Just after two weeks of treatment her infection was completely resolved – saying “I have more energy in the morning and I am ready to start the day!”